Drew Waters Player Props: Royals vs. Angels

 Drew Waters At The Plate

-- Waters is hitting .170 with a home run and four walks.
+- Waters is batting .180 with a double, a home run and four walks.

-- Waters has had a base hit in seven of 14 games this year, and multiple hits once.
+- Waters has had a base hit in eight of 15 games this season, and multiple hits once.

-- In three of 14 games this season, he has scored, including multiple runs once.
+- In four games this season (26.7%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.